GeoLab: Developing Digital Teaching and Learning Resources for the Virtual Microscope

 Project Partners: Trinity College Dublin, National University of Ireland Galway, University College Dublin, The Open University.

-The Geoscience e-Laboratory (Ge-LAB) project will build on existing affiliations between UCC, UCD, NUIG, TCD and the OU, and will see the collaborative development of a suite of shared teaching and learning resources agreed by all partners, with the ability of each partner to utilise the resources in their own teaching programmes.
+The GeoLab project is designed to deliver teaching and learning resources to improve the development of essential petrological skills at the four national third level geoscience units in Ireland.
+The GeoLab project will build on existing affiliations between UCC, UCD, NUIG, TCD and the OU, and will see the collaborative development of a suite of shared teaching and learning resources agreed by all partners, with the ability of each partner to utilise the resources in their own teaching programmes.

 The project will be run by a project management team consisting of the project leads from each of the five partner institutions.
 A Project Assistant (PA) will implement the work packages under the guidance of the project management team.